Learning Outcomes

 The statutory process allowing enforcement agents to seize a debtor's goods for sale to recover a judgment debt.
 Replaces the older terms 'distress' and 'execution'.

 The enforcement agent must give the debtor at least 7 clear days' notice of their intention to enter premises to take control of goods (the 'Notice of Enforcement').
-Entry must usually be peaceful and between 6 am and 9 pm.
+Entry must usually be peaceful and between 6 am and 9 pm, and may be to places where the debtor lives or carries on a trade or business.
+Reasonable force may be permitted in limited circumstances set by the TCEA and CPR, typically for certain business premises.

 Crucially, certain goods are protected from seizure.